 In fact, in 2012, the California Attorney General’s Office prioritized the administration of the CalOPPA to applications by sending notices to nearly one hundred app owners whose apps were not compliant with CalOPPA provisions.

 We have worked hard to ensure that app developers are aware of their legal obligations to respect the privacy of Californians, but it is critical that we take all necessary steps to enforce California’s privacy laws. – Senator Kamala D. Harris (Attorney General of California, 2011 – 2017)

 As promised, here is a simple, organized checklist to help your websites and applications become CalOPPA compliant.

 Given the relatively narrow scope of CalOPPA, full compliance is relatively straightforward.
 As a website or application owner or manager, the onus of adherence to these stipulations falls entirely on you.

 Compliance with CalOPPA is a stepping stone on your way to satisfying the much broader requirements of the CCPA, a stricter California-based legislation with global implications.
-Thus, to save yourself from legal penalties now and down the road when the CCPA comes to the fore in 2020, get your CalOPPA compliance efforts started today.
+Thus, to save yourself from legal penalties now and down the road, get your CalOPPA compliance efforts started today.